wescpy/analyze_gsimg/README.md

-# Cloud image processing workflow:
+# AI-enhanced image processing workflow:
 ### Image archive, analysis, and report generation with Google APIs

 | :warning: Original repo likely to be archived |